encukou/freezeyt/docs/config.md

 The page at the *prefix* URL is considered the application's “home page”, and will always be frozen.

-*freezeyt* considers all pages under the prefix to be part of the application.
+Freezeyt considers all pages under the prefix to be part of the application.
 For example, with the second prefix above: